 If you are still disappointed with the resolution, you may approach the Banking Ombudsman.
 You may get the contact details of the Banking Ombudsman from here.

-To sum up, CSB endeavors to provide utmost satisfaction to customers.
-The customers may register the complaint as well as track its status online.
-The bank adapts every possible way to provide satisfactory resolution to the complaint.
+To sum up, CSB endeavors to provide the utmost satisfaction to customers.
+The customers may register their complaints as well as track their status online.
+The bank adapts every possible way to provide a satisfactory resolution to the complaint.

 FAQs (Frequently Asked Questions)

 Contact details of the Principal Nodal Officer are: